cptfinch/jira-env/README.md

 ## Contributing

 Contributions are welcome!
-Here's how you can contribute:
+Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch: `git push origin feature-name`
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Submit a pull request
+5. Open a Pull Request

+For major changes, please open an issue first to discuss what you would like to change.
+Check our [ROADMAP.md](ROADMAP.md) for planned features you might want to contribute to.

 ### Code Style